 Since the University of Virginia is a public school, you will want to make sure you’ve confirmed your residency.
 If you live in the state of Virginia, this will vastly decrease your tuition costs.
 In-state students pay lower tuition because their parents or guardian(s) have paid the taxes and fees necessary to attend the school just by paying state taxes every year.

-The overall University of Virginia acceptance rate sits at 20.75% as of the class of 2025.
+The current University of Virginia acceptance rate sits at 20.7%.

 Now that you understand what it takes to get into UVA, let’s learn a bit more about the university.

 The University of Virginia sits in the heart of the south, close to the heart of the city of Charlottesville, VA.
 Founded by former United States president, Thomas Jefferson, UVA set out to provide quality education and preserve knowledge for future generations.
 UVA offers majors in Nursing, Arts and Sciences, Architecture, Engineering, Kinesiology, and many more!

 Still have questions about how to get into the University of Virginia?
 Below you’ll find our answers to a few frequently asked questions about UVA.